CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 You should ensure all of your Drive users have Drive enabled in the destination.

 Usage of the destination drive during a migration is not recommended.
 Items may not be moved into place for all users until the full migration for all users has completed.
 If items are moved around in the destination domain during a migration multiple problems can occur with migration and may cause migration times to increase significantly.

 If you are renaming users as part of the migration, you must make sure all import and export names are present and have been updated to the names in the new system.
 You should ensure you have provisioned all of your users before migrating your groups.
 You should not rename groups during a migration.
 This must be done before the migration begins.
 If you are migrating Drive items, the tool will warn you before the migration.

 **Migrate Items Only From Listed Users**

-This option will migrate only Drive files from those users listed on the Users tab.
-'Migrate All Drive Items' should be also set to true for this setting to work.
+This option will migrate only Drive files from those users listed on the Users tab. **Migrate All Drive Items** should be also set to true for this setting to work.
 If you want to migrate items from users other than those being migrated add them to the user tab but do not select them for migration.

-'Migrate Items Only from Listed Users' should be used with care and only ever used if you are only migrating a subset of your users.
+**Migrate Items Only from Listed Users** should be used with care and only ever used if you are only migrating a subset of your users.
 If you are migrating all of your users during a migration, you should not select this option for any part of your migration.
 If you do use the option, you should ensure that your user list is fully correct before starting the first migration.

 **Migrate Contents of Non-Owned Folders**

-Migrate files from folders not owned by the migrating user/s.
+Migrate files from folders not owned by the migrating users.
 This usually only needs enabling when some users are not migrated but the Drive items need to be migrated.
 Folders will always be processed.
-This option should not be used in conjunction with 'Migrate Items Only From Listed Users'.
+This option should not be used in conjunction with **Migrate Items Only From Listed Users**.

 **Files and Folders May be Migrated for Other Users**

 During a migration of the migrating user, files and folders that were shared with the migrating user may be migrated for the owning users, even when they are not being migrated at that time.
 This is essential to preserve the complex structure of Google Drive.
-It is possible to disable this action by setting the option ‘Migrate All Drive Items’ to False, but it is highly recommended to use the default behaviour to preserve Drive integrity.
+It is possible to disable this action by setting the option **Migrate All Drive Items** to False, but it is highly recommended to use the default behaviour to preserve Drive integrity.

 **Files from Outside of the Domain**